 "Our meetings are about the reality of the layers of stress each person faces.
-In this way we are support for
+In this way we are support for each other."

-Australia.
+The LGBTIQ+ Community Support Group works to advance the interests of others and harness their own struggles to benefit future queer asylum seekers in Australia.
 Group members developed submissions and presented at various conferences including the 'Better Together' conference at the University of Technology Sydney in January 2019.